Subcubic edge chromatic critical graphs have many edges: Introduction

-It is easy to check that 2-critical graphs are precisely odd cycles, which are completely understood.
-So the first non-trivial case is 3-critical graphs.
-Let $P^*$ denote the Petersen graph with a vertex deleted.
-Jakobsen~\cite{Jakobsen73} observed that $P^*$ is 3-critical and has average degree $2+\frac23$.
-In the same paper, he asked if every 3-critical graph has average degree at least $2+\frac23$.
-A year later~\cite{Jakobsen74}, he answered this question affirmatively.
-However, in this second paper Jakobsen asked whether this bound holds with equality for any graph other than $P^*$.
-A natural extension of this question is to determine the minimum $\alpha$ such that there exists an infinite sequence of 3-critical graphs with average degree at most $2+\alpha$.
+A natural extension of this question is to find the maximum $\alpha$ such that every 3-critical graph other than $P^*$ has average degree at least $2+\alpha$.
+A complementary question is to find the minimum $\beta$ such that there exists an infinite sequence of 3-critical graphs with average degree at most $2+\beta$.
 The first progress toward answering this question is due to Fiorini and Wilson~\cite[p.
 43]{FioriniWilson}, who constructed an infinite family of 3-critical graphs with average degree approaching $2+\frac34$ from below.
 Woodall~\cite[p.
 815]{Woodall08} gave another family with the same number of edges and vertices; see Figure~\ref{woodall-examples}.
-Before presenting his construction, we need a definition.
+Before presenting this construction, we need a definition.

 Let $G_1$ and $G_2$ be two graphs with $v_1v_2\in E(G_1)$ and $v_3v_4\in E(G_2)$.
 A \emph{\hajos\ join} of $G_1$ and $G_2$ is formed from the disjoint union of $G_1-v_1v_2$ and $G_2-v_3v_4$ by identifying vertices $v_1$ and $v_3$ and adding the edge $v_2v_4$.